bitovi/hatchify/docs/koa/hatchedKoa.model.md

 `hatchedKoa.model` is a collection of methods to create, retrieve, update and delete records using the underlying [orm].
 These methods are grouped by Schema name.

-For example, the following shows using `Todo.findAll` to retrieve todo recrods as JavaScript objects:
+For example, the following shows using `Todo.findAll` to retrieve todo records as JavaScript objects:

 ```ts
 import { hatchifyKoa } from "@hatchifyjs/koa";